error-wtf/Segmented-Spacetime-Starmaps/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-**We built a complete Stellaris-style 3D star map with real SSZ physics in 4 hours!**
+**We built a complete Interactive3D-style 3D star map with real SSZ physics in 4 hours!**

 **Deliverables:**
 - ✅ 3 fully functional applications